Nikola671/DS-450-01_Spring26_Team_Pineapple/README.md

 The Chemical Folder contains the excel and powerpoint files used in completing mini project three.

-The Writing SQL Queries Folder contains the sql script titled "DS-450 miniproject 4 sql section" and python script "Team Mini Project 4" along with a folder containing the sakila database data and schema.
+The Writing SQL Queries Folder contains the sql script titled "Team Mini Project 4.sql" and python script "Team Mini Project 4.ipynb" along with a folder containing the sakila database data and schema.